Your National Exam Roadmap

 Retaking the E

-If you want to retake the exam after having failed it, then you return to the PTC website https://secure.ptcny.com/apply to your application with AMFTRB and follow the instructions to re-apply/update your application and then proceed. (see page 5 of Handbook for Candidates.
+If you want to retake the exam after having failed it, you must return to the PTC website https://secure.ptcny.com/apply to your application with AMFTRB and follow the instructions to re-apply/update your application and then proceed. (see page 5 of Handbook for Candidates.
 If you have taken the exam more than 3 or 4 times in a year, then you may need to check with the state board office that approved you to take the exam to make certain that you are still approved to take the exam.

 Scores and Scoring